-In fact, the average monthly payment in the U.S. is $503, notes CNBC.
+In fact, the average monthly payment in the U.S. is around $700 according to Car and Driver.
 And that’s before any other car ownership costs, like car insurance and maintenance, get factored in.

 Is your credit is in shambles, but you’re already approved for a car loan?
 It may be best to wait to buy until your credit score improves.
 Otherwise, you could pay a fortune in interest.